-- •Clothing and general appearance may not cause a disturbance or interfere with the instructional program and must not constitute a health hazard. - •Clothing must be of appropriate length and fit.
-To be acceptable, short pants and skirts must extend beyond either the finger tips when the student extends arms downward along the sides or reach the mid-thigh whichever is longer. - •Pants must completely cover underwear.
-Low cut pants, sagging pants, etc. are prohibited.
-Excessively baggy or excessively tight-fitting clothing is prohibited. - •Shirts must completely cover the midriff area when sitting and standing and expose no cleavage. - •Adornments that could reasonably be perceived as weapons or used to inflict harm (i.e. chains, spikes, etc.) are prohibited. - •Gang related apparel is prohibited at all times at any school function or school sponsored activity.
-Items deemed inappropriate under this category are at the discretion of the principal. - •Heads must remain un-covered in the building. - •Students who transfer from other school districts will be given five (5) days to come into compliance with the dress code. - •Schools may use t-shirts on field trips or spirit day as approved by the principal.
+bliance Code 2020-2021 •Clothing and general appearance may not cause a disturbance or interfere with the instructional program Baldwin County Public Schools Elementa and must not constitute a health hazard.
+Elementary Grades K - 6 Compliance Code •Clothing must be of appropriate length and fit.
+To be acceptable, short pants and skirts must extend beyond 1 st infraction: Warning and parent notified either the finger tips when the student extends arms downward along the sides or reach the mid -thigh 2 nd infraction: Referral to office and parent notified whichever is longer.
+3 rd infraction: Detention •Pants must completely cover underwear.
+Low cut pants, 4 th infraction & subsesquent: One day suspension and parent notified sagging pants, etc. are prohibited.
+Excessively baggy or excessively tight-fitting clothing is prohibited. ТОР воттом •Shirts must completely cover the midriff area when sitting White or Navy Collared shirt with sleeves or turtleneck.
+School color BOYS GIRLS Khaki or Navy Blue and standing and expose no cleavage. polo as approved by the principal.
+Small unobtrusive logo is permitted Khaki or Navy Blue Pants or Shorts (corduroy fabric and "blue" denim permitted) Pants, Skirts, Capris, Skorts, Jumpers or Dresses (corduroy fabric and "blue" denim permitted) Jeggings or tights are permitted under shorts, skirts, or dresses but not alone •Adornments that could reasonably be perceived as weapons or used to inflict harm (i.e. chains, spikes, etc.) are prohibited. as bottom attire. •Gang related apparel is prohibited at all times at any Undergarments Undergarments, excluding the neckline of an undershirt, must not be visible at any time.
+Pajamas are prohibited. school function or school sponsored activity.
+Items deemed inappropriate under this category are at the discretion of the principal. •Heads must remain un-covered in the building.
+Students who transfer from other school districts will be given five (5) days to come into compliance with the dress code.
+Outerwear items must not have lettering, or logo of alcohol, tobacco, and/or controlled substance, nor pictures, symbols, art work that might be offensive in nature and cause a substantial disruption to the educational •Schools may use t-shirts on field trips or spirit day as approved by the principal.
+ITEMS NOT ALLOWED Wind Pants/Sweatpants, velour pants, tights, yoga pants, over-sized clothing, overalls, bellbottoms, un-hemmed clothing, clothing •Students are prohibited from wearing any clothing items with cuts, slits, holes or slashes, sleeveless shirts, overcoats, or trench coats. and/or accessories (including accessories) that: a.
+Are lewd, offensive, vulgar or obscene, b.
+Advertises or depicts tobacco products, alcoholic KHAKI is defined by Baldwin County Public Schools to be light tan in color.
+Pupils are expected to be clean and appropriately dressed for school.
+Dress and appearance must not present health or safety problems or cause disruption and should encourage a serious approach to school.
+The local school principal will be the final authority for determining appropriate dress within the framework of the policy. beverages, drugs or any other illegal substance, or c.
+Contains fighting words or incites criminal activity; or d.
+Can reasonably be expected to cause a material or substantial disruption of, or interference with, normal bly be expected to cause a material or substantial disruption of, or interference with, normal school operations.Revised July 2020